mpv-player/mpv/DOCS/man/options.rst

         - ``--ytdl-raw-options=proxy=[http://127.0.0.1:3128]``
         - ``--ytdl-raw-options-append=proxy=http://127.0.0.1:3128``

+``--js-memory-report=<yes|no>``
+    Enable memory reporting for javascript scripts in the stats overlay.
+    This is disabled by default because it has an overhead and increases memory usage.
+This option will only work if it is enabled before mpv is started.

 ``--load-stats-overlay=<yes|no>``
     Enable the builtin script that shows useful playback information on a key binding (default: yes).
 By default, the ``i`` key is used (``I`` to make